 I used fondant shaping tools to cut and distress the fondant to resemble weathered wood.
 Then I used edible paint to darken the fondant adding to the weathered wood look.
 The edible paint needs time to dry.
 After which the lettering can be applied to the sign.

-DIY Cake Board
+Cake Board Covering Is Important

 I covered this cake board with a complimentary wood look contact paper.
 It looks nice with the rustic fondant signage.
 A blue paper matching my buttercream color would have looked nice as well but I went with the wood.
 There are many things you can do (DIY Cake Board) to dress-up your cake boards.
 They must never be forgotten in the design scheme.